MSc in Advancing Healthcare Practice

 Planning your studies

-- Access to a relevant practice environment.
-This can be clinical, management, education, research, health promotion, systems or service development or technical in nature.
+- Access to a practice environment, which can be clinical, education, management or research.
 Access may be on the basis of part-time work, we do not assume that you are a full time professional.
-This qualification is not however suitable though for those currently taking a career break or on extended period of leave.
+This qualification is not however suitable for those currently taking a career break or on extended period of leave.

-You can gain this qualification by successfully completing three 60-credit modules, which each run over twelve months.
-Please note that you will need to spend approximately 11 hours per week studying for each of the modules in this qualification, and therefore you are strongly advised to study no more than one 60-credit module in each year.
+You can gain this qualification by successfully completing three 60-credit modules but you are strongly advised to study no more than one 60-credit module in each year.

 You must complete this qualification within eight years.